-There is so much to do in downtown Manhattan that it definitely deserves it’s own day on this NYC itinerary.
+There is so much to do in Downtown Manhattan that it definitely deserves it’s own day on this 4 days in New York itinerary.

-Start your day of exploring at one NYC’s newer attractions: The Vessel.
+Start your 3rd day of exploring at one NYC’s newer attractions: The Vessel.
 While same-day tickets are available, I recommend booking them ahead of time online.
-Once you’ve had your fill of the interactive art exhibit (I still don’t quite get it), make your way to the High Line.
+Once you’ve had your fill of the interactive art exhibit (I still don’t quite get it) and the neighboring Hudson Yards mall, make your way to the High Line.
 The High Line, a park on a raised subway track, is easily one of my favorite things to do in New York in any season, and always the first thing that I recommend to anyone visiting New York.

 Make your way down the High Line until you reach Chelsea Market.
 This is the perfect spot to stop for a snack and shop, with a number of boutique shops and restaurants.
 Once you’re recharged, head over to the Whitney Museum.
 This is must for any art lovers.
 Plus, the roofdeck views of the city and the Hudson River are perfect.

 Wander through the trendy Meatpacking District and then continue to Greenwich Village and the West Village — exploring the cute neighborhoods and storefronts.
 If you don’t have time to add a trip to Williamsburg to your NYC itinerary, then you have a second chance at grabbing a slice of my favorite, Joe’s Pizza, in the West Village.

 Be sure to stop by Washington Square Park for a classic NYC experience, before heading downtown a little further to SoHo.
 SoHo is fun for shopping and small cobblestone streets.
 For a high-end dining experience in SoHo I recommend a meal at Balthazar.
 The menu is $$$ but an amazing meal to splurge on.